fbpx

 A registered agent should be always available and accessible.
 Missed deliveries could risk your good standing with the state or even enable a lawsuit to proceed against you without your knowledge.

 Get your Employee Identification Number (EIN) for bank account opening: EIN is like a social security number for your company.
-EIN is a nine-digit number essential to open a bank account and it should be present all tax filings during the life of your business
+EIN is a nine-digit number essential to open a bank account and it should be present in all tax filings during the life of your business

 Step 4: Get all needed business licenses and permits